 Although this is not part of the 7-night holiday being offered, I will provide recommendations for Athens hotels, historical city tours and walking / food tours.

-On September 25th (anytime) you will be taken back to Chania airport so plan your flight home accordingly.
+On June 22nd you will be taken back to Chania airport so plan your flight home accordingly.